Santuuus/Epico-Bot/README.md

-# Oshi No Bot
+# Ryo No Ko
-A bot that provides information regarding the anime Oshi No Ko.
+A bot that provides information regarding the anime Oshi No Ko and other commands.

 ## Commands
 - `/oshi-no-ko-wednesday` - Is it Oshi No Ko wednesday, my dudes?